burlinson/AI/_posts/2026-03-21-The-Rise-Of-GEO.md

 AI is rapidly becoming the primary interface for humans to consume information.
 The younger set are even abandoning written prompts and talking into the microphone on their smartphone's AI apps.

-AI is transforming how we consume information.
-Firms that want to stay relevant need to rethink their digital strategy, get a solid GEO strategy, solidify their client and product datasets for the AI age, and start executing on a robust [retrieval pipeline strategy](https://burlinson.github.io/AI/2025-03-15-Retrieval-Pipelines/).
+**AI is transforming how we consume information.**

+Firms that want to stay relevant need to rethink their digital strategy, define their GEO strategy, solidify their client and product datasets for the AI age, and start executing on a robust [retrieval pipeline strategy](https://burlinson.github.io/AI/2025-03-15-Retrieval-Pipelines/).